Fractured Magic: Chapter Four

 Tired of being ignored, Ofelia tugged on Gareth’s sleeves.
 “Do you think that man will be here?” she asked loudly.
 “The one from last year?
 With the fire whip?”

 “I’m sure he will be,” Gareth said.
-Smiling down at her, he felt himself begin to relax.
-Her presence — and Isobel’s — always had a grounding effect on him.
-Leaving them for Gallontea was the thing he hated most about fall, which was why this year, Isobel suggested she and Ofelia join him.
+Sharing these secrets with another had helped settle his nerves, but so had just being with his family.
+Isobel and Ofelia always had a grounding effect on him.
+Leaving them for Gallonten was the thing he hated most about fall, which was why this year, Isobel suggested she and Ofelia join him.

 Ofelia nodded solemnly.
 She looked like her mother, with dark hair and round features, but she had Gareth’s smile.
 “Let’s go find him.”

 “We have to get inside first, dear,” Isobel said.
-She and Gareth each took one of Ofelia's hands and they joined the short line curling out from the ticket booth.
-It was usually busier — maybe the darkening clouds had frightened away other would-be festival goers, but Gareth was willing to put up with a little rain for a break after the morning he had.
-He tried not to think about that, focusing on the present instead.
+She and Gareth each took one of Ofelia’s hands and they joined the short line curling out from the ticket booth.
+It was usually busier—the darkening clouds might have frightened away other would-be festival goers, but Gareth was willing to put up with a little rain for a break after the morning he had.
+He tried not to think about it anymore, focusing on the present instead.

 “You like them?” the girl asked.

-Gallontea, an amalgam of all the peoples under Unity’s banner, offered plenty of distractions, but none were so famous as the Rinehart Festival.
-It ran every fall, alongside Unity’s conferences, and attracted performers and artisans from all corners of the continent.
+Gallonten, an amalgam of all the peoples under Unity’s banner, offered plenty of distractions, but none were so famous as the Rinehart Festival.
+It ran alongside Unity’s conferences every fall and attracted performers and artisans from all corners of the continent.

-As they walked along, Ofelia tried to stop at every juggler, stilt-walker, and fire-breather that caught her fancy, only dissuaded by Gareth’s entreaties of, “Let’s see what they’ve got further along.
+As they walked along, Ofelia tried to stop at every juggler, stilt-walker, and fire-breather that caught her fancy, only dissuaded when Gareth entreated: “Let’s see what they’ve got further along.
 The gentleman with the fire whip could be just around the corner.”
 Here, a maranet sat on the corner selling tapestries colored with vivid dyes.
 There, a pair of nympherai dancers whirled in tiered skirts on a platform, lending their hooves to the beat like a percussive force.
-Up ahead, a delicate half-alfar sold handmade lace and ribbon that fluttered into the path when the wind blew their way.
-Gareth even saw one orinian, though they were uncommon in Gallontea.
+Up ahead, a half-alfar sold handmade lace and ribbons that fluttered into the path when the wind blew their way.
+Gareth even saw one orinian, though they were uncommon in Gallonten.

 “Gather round, gather round!
 This is a show you won’t want to miss!” a voice called.
 “Hey, you three!
 We have benches open if you’d like real seats, though far be it from me to critique where such a lovely family eats.”
 The speaker stepped into the Ranulfs’ path, silhouetted against stormy gray clouds.
 He was a young, pretty-faced man, sapien like Gareth and Isobel and dressed in a showy red suit and feather-plumed hat.
 He knelt in front of Ofelia and flashed a boyish, dimpled smile.
 “Do you like Egil stories, little one?”

 Isobel laughed and covered her mouth with her hand.
-“Someone in this family certainly does,” she murmured, quiet enough so that only Gareth could hear — at least, it should have been quiet enough, but the hatted man looked up at the statement, then followed her gaze over to Gareth.
-He was striking beneath the hat, with tanned skin and large, thick-lashed dark eyes.
-But when those eyes settled on Gareth, Gareth felt a chill run down his spine.
-There was a weight in his gaze Gareth hadn’t expected, hadn’t prepared for.
-He was otherworldly in a way Gareth couldn’t place.
-Gareth would have been less surprised to see him on the stage; he seemed out of place here among the mundane.
+“Someone in this family certainly does,” she murmured, quiet enough so that only Gareth could hear—at least, it should have been quiet enough, but the hatted man followed her gaze over to Gareth.
+He was striking beneath the hat, with light brown skin and large, thick-lashed dark eyes, but there was a weight in his gaze Gareth hadn’t expected.
+He seemed out of place here among the commoners; Gareth would have been less surprised to see him on the stage.

 “I take it the lady means you, sir?”

-“He's writing a biography on him,” Isobel explained on Gareth's behalf.
+“He’s writing a book on Egil,” Isobel explained on his behalf.

-Something in the young man's smile dimmed, but he gestured to the outdoor auditorium on his right, off the main path.
-“Then I can't promise you haven't heard the story before, but I can guarantee we'll make it worth your while, all the same.”
+Something in the young man’s smile dimmed, but he gestured to an outdoor auditorium off the main path.
+“Then I can’t promise you haven’t heard the story before, but I can guarantee we’ll still make it worth your while.”
 He leaned in as if to share a secret.
 “The Webhon Players are rising stars in the world of theater.
-They're performing for Unity itself next week.”
+They’re performing for Unity itself next week.”

 “Which story is it?”
 Gareth asked.